edwinavalos/recipe-mcp/docs/API.md

 ## Legal Compliance

-This server is designed for personal use by NYT Cooking subscribers only.
-It:
+This server is designed for personal use.
+See note in [README.md](../README.md)
-- Requires a valid subscription for access
-- Respects robots.txt and terms of service
-- Does not redistribute copyrighted content
-- Focuses on personal recipe management use cases